StevenHiggs24/aurelia/docs/user-docs/community-contribution/contributor-guide.md

 ## Signing the CLA

 Please sign our Contributor License Agreement \(CLA\) as part of the pull request process.
-You will see GitHub prompt you in the "checks" section of the PR after you have made your submission.
+GitHub will prompt you in the "checks" section of the Pull Request after you have made your submission.
 For any code changes to be accepted, the CLA must be signed.
-It's a quick process, we promise!
+It's a quick process.
 You can view the CLA in advance [here](https://gist.github.com/EisenbergEffect/fda70f8bf335118dd4fb84ee6d49e64a).

 ## Joining the Core Team